 The implementation for this behaviour is done by the following components:

 The movers do change the pose, and the output file will be the result of sequentially applying the movers in the protocols section.
-The standard scores of the output (either in the pdb, silent or score file) will be from the commandline-specified scorefunction, unless the OUTPUT tag is specified, in which case the corresponding score function from the SCOREFXNS block will be used.
+The standard scores of the output will be carried over from any protocol doing scoring, unless the OUTPUT tag is specified, in which case the corresponding score function from the SCOREFXNS block will be used.
+You may use the name "commandline" as a score function in the OUPUT tag.
+Note that this means if your pose is not scored during the protocol, your output will not have scoring information in it!

 Additional example xml scripts, including examples for docking, protein interface design, and prepacking a protein complex, amongst others, can be found in the Rosetta/demos/public/rosetta_scripts/ directory.